alshuriga/alshuriga/README.md

 <h3 align="center">.NET developer, Poland</h3>

 **Vurrently working on:**<br>
 - [The-Blog:](https://github.com/alshuriga/the-blog) a .NET web app for creating, publishing, and managing blog posts.
 Features user authentication, admin privileges, comments, and post filtering.
 Built with ASP.NET Core, EF Core, Redis and Angular.
+- [Book-Reviewer:](https://github.com/alshuriga/book-reviewer): an API built with microservices that provides users the ability to leave their own book reviews and subscribe to specific books to receive email notifications of new reviews.
+Technologies used include ASP.Net Core, MongoDB, RabbitMQ, Ocelot, Docker, and more.
 - [Patrick-Botman:](https://github.com/alshuriga/patrick-botman): a Telegram bot that adds text to a random GIF from popular public databases such as Giphy and Tenor.

 **Currently learning:**